kents1/storm-warriors/README.md

 ## Game Mechanics

-The game is designed for two players.
+The gameInstance is designed for two players.

 Each player takes __3 Warrior__ Cards and places them face up on the board.